altimore/django-eav2/README.md

 [2] What is so bad about EAV, anyway?, https://sqlblog.org/2009/11/19/what-is-so-bad-about-eav-anyway <br>
 [3] Magento for Developers: Part 7—Advanced ORM: Entity Attribute Value, https://devdocs.magento.com/guides/m1x/magefordev/mage-for-dev-7.html <br>
 [4] Data Extraction and Ad Hoc Query of an Entity— Attribute— Value Database, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC61332/

+## django REST Framework

+To use Django EAV2 with DRF there is a serializers.py in the eav folder.
+You can use these like in the example shown in the test_project folder.